ryescholin/ryescholin.github.io/_posts/2023-09-01-model-management-application.markdown

 ---
 layout: post
-title: Model Management Application
+title: Model Management Application at Syntiant
 date: 2023-09-01 00:00:00 +0300
 description: Building a React-based tool to streamline machine learning model management and enhance collaboration.
 img: model.png
 tags: [Software Engineering, Frontend Development, Machine Learning, React]
 ---

-During my internship at Syntiant, I developed a user interface to help employees manage and interact with a database of machine learning models.
+During my summer 2023 internship, I developed a user interface to help employees manage and interact with a database of machine learning models.
 This project involved designing a user-friendly tool, implementing core features, and integrating it with existing APIs to streamline workflow and collaboration.

 ## Understanding the Requirements